gjoiver/App-Web-Quiz/README.md

 # App-Web-Quiz
-Application web for resolve quiz and add lectures.
+Application web for resolve quiz and add readings.
 Using Javascript, AJAX and PHP